vime-js/vime/CONTRIBUTING.md

 Let's pretend we're creating a new provider for Twitch, the steps will generally go as follows:

 1. Make sure we're in the root of the [`core`](./packages/core) package directory.
-2. Run the following script `npm run generate:provider` and pass in the name `Twitch`.
+2. Run the following script `yarn generate:provider` and pass in the name `Twitch`.
 3. Go to `src/components/providers/twitch`.
 4. Create interfaces for the parameters, commands, events and messages that the Twitch embed takes and fires.
 Make sure everything is documented, most the time it's simply copy and pasting from